1. Getting to Know the Linux Command Line

 ls -l

-command, we checked which user we're working under. - With
+whoamiwe checked which user we're working as. - With

-command showed the directory's contents before and after creating the folder.
+lscommand showed the directory contents before and after creating the folder.

 6. Common Mistakes and How to Avoid Them

-Working with the command line is always accompanied by mistakes, especially at the beginning.
-Here are a few common situations:
+Working with the command line always comes with mistakes, especially at first.
+Here are some common situations:

 Spaces in file/folder names.
-If you're working with names that contain spaces, always enclose them in quotes.
+If you're working with names that have spaces, always put them in quotes.
 For example:

-is a different command (or it might not exist at all).
+lssinstead oflsis a different command (or maybe doesn't exist at all).

 CLI is a powerful tool for managing any system.
-It’s used everywhere: from configuring servers to writing automated scripts.
-During interviews, people often ask about commands to complete tasks through the terminal, so the knowledge you're getting now will definitely earn its spot in your skillset.
+It's used everywhere: from setting up servers to writing automation scripts.
+In interviews, you're often asked about commands for doing stuff in the terminal, so the knowledge you're getting now will definitely come in handy.

-, develop server-side applications, and write scripts for automation.
-It all starts by understanding the basics like command structure, moving between folders, and basic keyboard shortcuts.
+Plus, CLI will help you get the hang of version control systems like git, develop server-side apps, and write scripts for automation.
+It all starts with understanding the basics: command structure, moving between folders, and basic keyboard shortcuts.

 - Create a folder called